hadashisora/LM2L/readme.md

-﻿# LM2L
+﻿# NLG Tool
-(Luigi's Mansion 2L(like Tool, but with a stupid pun)) Janky program for extracting files from data/dict in LM2 and extracting textures from those
+Branch of LM2L aiming to support relatively same formats from Punch-Out Wii and maybe some other NLG developed games.

 #### Usecases
 * Extract data/dict archive pair along with necessery decompression